-Distribution: Along the coast in Washington; coastal from Alaska to California, inland to the Willamette Valley in Oregon.
+Distribution: Occurring west of the Cascades crest in the coastal counties and east in the Columbia River Gorge in Washington; along the coast from Alaska to California, inland to the Willamette Valley in Oregon.

 Conservation Status: Not of concern